IOCCC image by Matt Zucker

 We prefer to be kept in the dark as much as you are until the final awards are given.
 We enjoy the surprise of finding out in the end, who won and where they are from.

-We attempt to keep all entries anonymous, unless they win an award.
+We attempt to keep all submissions anonymous, unless they win an award.
 Because the main ‘prize’ of winning is being announced, we make all attempts to send non-winners into oblivion.
 We remove all non-winning files, and shred all related printouts.
-By tradition, we do not even reveal the number of entries that we received.
+By tradition, we do not even reveal the number of submissions that we receive.

 During the judging process, a process that spans multiple sessions over a few weeks, we post general updates from our Mastodon account.